srujana13/constable-github-action/Results.md

 ![seproj3](https://user-images.githubusercontent.com/69658606/99326247-f00a6680-2845-11eb-9ff6-6304496c3516.jpeg)
 =======

-## Suggesstions for Lab Participants
+## Suggesstions by Lab Participants:

 -  "The app would be better if it checks inside individual files to and then rate them. "